meyusufdemirci/ExampleProjectIdeas/README.md

 In case the user taps on one of the to-dos, the detail page shows, and the user can edit the to-do.

 #### Goals
-- Understand MVVM
+- Understand MVVM by separating logic between controller and view model
-- Use table view
+- Learn to implement table view
 - Integrate third-party library
-- Build UI programmatically
+- Build UI programmatically in controller
-- Use model(such as ToDo)
+- Use model(such as ToDo) with Codable
+- Use UserDefaults to fetch and save data locally

 #### Architecture
 Use simple MVVM.
 No need to use protocols for now.
 Do not forget that **you must not import UIKit in the view model**.